 All these statistics can seem bleak, but there are mental health resources available in San Francisco.
-These resources include state and local non-profits who help people struggling with addiction, mental health disorders, and homelessness.
-There are also counselors who can help people who deal with stress from issues common in the area, such as high-stress work environments and relationship difficulties.
+These resources include state and local non-profits that help people struggling with addiction, mental health disorders, and homelessness.
+Some counselors can help people who deal with stress from issues common in the area, such as high-stress work environments and relationship difficulties.

 Mental Health Resources in San Francisco

-A lot of financial resources go into San Francisco local mental health organizations.
-For example, one place people can turn to is the Mental Health Board The Mental Health Board of San Francisco has a hotline people can call to receive information from a clinician.
+A lot of financial resources go into San Francisco’s local mental health organizations.
+For example, one place people can turn to is the Mental Health Board of San Francisco, which has a hotline people can call to receive information from a clinician.
 Psychiatry services are available, either through the Mission Mental Health Clinic, or the private provider Network.

-The San Francisco Department of Public Health operates the Behavioral health Plan, which features programs, clinics and access to private psychologists, psychiatrists, and therapists.
-There are neghborhood organizations throughout the city offering mental health assistance and care as well.
-For example, there is Haight Ashbury Psychological Services with a sliding scale payment plan, the Bayview Hunter’s Point Foundation Behavioral Health program where no one is denied service and the MOST Team & South of Market Street Mental Health Services Organization.
+The San Francisco Department of Public Health operates the Behavioral Health Plan, which features programs, clinics, and access to private psychologists, psychiatrists, and therapists.
+There are neighborhood organizations throughout the city offering mental health assistance and care as well.
+For example, there is Haight Ashbury Psychological Services with a sliding scale payment plan, the Bayview Hunter’s Point Foundation Behavioral Health program where no one is denied service, and the MOST Team & South of Market Street Mental Health Services Organization.

-Along with these primarily non-profit organizations, there are many private and individual therapists, psychiatrists and psychologists who work in San Francisco.
-In fact, San Francisco has more therapists and licensed mental health care providers than most other places in the U.S. With so many options available, it can be helpful to narrow it down based on areas of specialties.
+Along with these primarily non-profit organizations, many private and individual therapists, psychiatrists, and psychologists work in San Francisco.
+San Francisco has more therapists and licensed mental health care providers than most other places in the U.S. With so many options available, it can be helpful to narrow it down based on areas of specialties.
 Most specialties in terms of therapy and mental health are represented in San Francisco and the Bay Area.